This post has been updated on 22 December 2022.

 Mark your calendars.
 World Maths Day is back!

-On the 5th of May, millions of students across the globe will come together for World Maths Day: the world’s largest online mathematics competition.
+On 8 March 2023, millions of students across the globe will come together for World Maths Day – the world’s largest online mathematics competition.

 But with so many students jostling for a spot on the global leaderboard, how do you make sure you’re bringing your competitive best?

-The answer is simple.
-Practice plenty, and practice early.
+Practice plenty and practice early.
 Here are 7 essential tips to get you prepped for the big day.

-Current Mathletics users are ready to go, but if you aren’t already registered, sign up for free at www.worldmathsday.com.
+Current Mathletics users are ready to go, but if you aren’t already registered, sign up for free here.